 Welcome to the Shelby County Health Department seasonal influenza surveillance page.
 Data on influenza-like illness (ILI) will be displayed.
-Data will be posted weekly as the seasonal activity picks up and then we will update this page every week.
+Data will be posted every 2-3 days during times of high seasonal activity and then weekly as we begin to see a decrease in activity.
 Please see the end of the page for a more detailed explanation of this data.
 Thank you and be safe.

 Influenza-like illness activity is low.
 The percent of ED visits for ILI last week was 1.9%.
-This is the same percentage seen this time last year.
+This is lower than the 2.3% seen this time last year.